stanford-developers/jamf-zero-touch-jamf-setup-manager/README.md

 ![Setup Manager Icon](https://github.com/Jamf-Concepts/Setup-Manager/blob/main/Images/SetupManager250.png)

 # Jamf Zero Touch - Jamf Setup Manager at Stanford University
-Stanford University's implementation of Setup Manager for baseline configuration during macOS device enrollment in Jamf.
+This details Stanford University's implementation of Setup Manager for baseline configuration during macOS device enrollment in Jamf.

 ## What does Jamf Setup Manager do?
 In short, Stanford University uses Jamf's Setup Manager app to prepare Mac's consistently and quickly with minimal to no IT interaction.
 This app...